kedacore/keda-docs/content/docs/2.8/scalers/azure-pipelines.md

 #### How it works under the hood

-Azure Devops has a Job Request API with returns a list of all agents which can potentially match up to the Queued Job.
-KEDA will scan this request to find any matching template from the defined parent in the ScaledJob definition.
-Once it finds it, it will spin up a ScaledJob that matched the definition and Azure DevOps will assign to that agent.
+Azure DevOps has a Job Request API with returns a list of all agents which can potentially match up to the Queued Job.

+KEDA will interpret this request to find any matching template from the defined parent in the scaling definition.

+Once it finds it, it will scale the workload that matched the definition and Azure DevOps will assign it to that agent.

 ### Example for ScaledJob